 - Birria Tacos with Cheese.
 Top the tacos de Birria with a generous sprinkling of a Mexican melting cheese, such as queso Oaxaca or queso asadero.

 - Omit Dipping the Tortillas.
 In the full recipe below I suggest that you dip the Birria tacos in the adobo, but this is not required.
 Simply heat the tortillas in the skillet for 1 minute.
 Then transfer to a serving platter and top with ¼ cup beef Birria and cheese (if using).
 Continue with step 12.

-Store in the Fridge.
+Store in the Refrigerator.
 This is an excellent make ahead recipe.
-Beef Birria will keep well stored in an airtight container in the fridge for at least 3 days.
+Beef Birria will keep well stored in an airtight container in the refrigerator for at least 3 days.

 Prepare as a Make Ahead Freezer Meal.
-Seal cooled Birria in a zipper plastic bag and keep in the freezer for up to 3 months.
-Simply defrost in the fridge overnight before you're ready to enjoy delicious tacos de Birria as a fast and easy weeknight dinner.
+Seal cooled Birria Tacos meat in a zipper plastic bag and keep in the freezer for up to 3 months.
+Simply defrost in the refrigerator overnight before you're ready to enjoy delicious tacos de Birria as a fast and easy weeknight dinner.